Jobbers.io vs Fiverr: Complete 2026 Comparison

 Feature-by-Feature Summary

-Seller commission: Fiverr: flat 20% on all earnings including tips.
+Seller commission: Fiverr: flat 20% on standard gigs, including tips (Logo Maker: tiered 20–50%).
 Jobbers.io: 0%.

-Buyer fees: Fiverr: 5.5% service fee + small order fee ($2–$3.50 on orders under threshold).
+Buyer fees: Fiverr: 5.5% service fee + $3.50 fee on orders under $200 (per Fiverr’s Help Center; verify at checkout, as this has changed before).
 Jobbers.io: 0%.

-Marketplace model: Fiverr: Gig catalog (pre-packaged services).
-Jobbers.io: Direct marketplace (profile-based discovery, direct negotiation).
+Marketplace model: Fiverr: gig catalog (pre-packaged services).
+Jobbers.io: direct marketplace (profile-based discovery, direct negotiation).

-Pricing model: Fiverr: Three-tier gig packages (Basic/Standard/Premium) + extras.
-Jobbers.io: Open negotiation, unlimited pricing flexibility.
+Pricing model: Fiverr: three-tier gig packages (Basic/Standard/Premium) + extras.
+Jobbers.io: open negotiation, unlimited pricing flexibility.

 Frequently Asked Questions